12 Day Trading Tips for Beginners [Starter Guide]

 What Is Day Trading?

-What is day trading per definition?
-Day trading is a speculative way of trading where financial products like stocks, options, crypto and futures are bought and sold during one single trading day.
-The term intraday-trading is also often used to describe the process of day trading.
+Day trading is a speculative way of trading where financial products like stocks, options, crypto and futures are bought and sold during one trading day.
+The term intraday trading is also often used to describe the process of day trading.

 The holding period during a day trade is somewhere between a few seconds and a couple of hours, and the position needs to be closed by the end of a day to be a day trade.

 While long-term investors often target returns of 7-8% p.a. on average, day traders aim for higher returns by using the pricing momentum of an underlying asset.
-Thus, typically an increased number of shares are traded, and the profit per share is a few cents.
+Thus, typically more shares are traded, and the profit per share is a few cents.

 How Does Day Trading Work?

-Day traders have to be fast to benefit from market volatility and price spikes.
-Most often, a day trader knows where to exit the trade before even opening it.
+Day traders must be fast to benefit from market volatility and price spikes.
+A day trader often knows where to exit the trade before even opening it.

 Day traders need a well defined trading plan and trading strategy with clear rules.
-This reduces emotional stress and increases the probabilities of success.
+This reduces emotional stress and increases the probability of success.

 How to Start Day Trading?